Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Local Minima

 The cost function may consist of many minimum points.
-The gradient may settle on any one of the minima, which depends on the initial point (i.e initial parameters(theta)) and the learning rate.
-Therefore, the optimization may converge to different points with different starting points and learning rate.
+Depending on the initial point (i.e., initial parameters(theta)) and the learning rate, the gradient may settle on any minima.
+Therefore, the optimization may converge to different starting points and learning rates.

 Convergence of cost function with different starting points (Source: Gfycat )